Regular future tense: Introduction

 Regular future tense: How to talk about the future

-When can we use the future tense?
+When can we use the future tense in Italian?
 Let’s take a look at some examples with regular verbs.

 Next week I’ll start working for a new company.